 Sea vegetables are one of the best sources of trace minerals available and one of the richest plant sources of minerals, particularly iodine.
 Unlike most other plant material, sea vegetables are easily digested by dogs so the nutrients present are easily absorbed.
 Particularly notable benefits of sea vegetables are their ability to assist with thyroid function and prevent build ups of heavy metals4.

 Garlic is the most controversial thing I’m going to mention here, and that controversy is not entirely without merit.
 The reason for this is that garlic contains thiosulphate, which can cause haemolytic anaemia and damage red blood cells5.
 In reality a healthy dog would likely need to consume a lot of garlic to experience problems, but it’s better to err on the side of caution.
 In small therapeutic doses garlic has antibacterial, antifungal and antiparasitic properties, while also making your dog less desirable to fleas.

-These are just a few foods that can be fed to healthy dogs for a nutritional boost.
-I have included many, many more in my 6 week comprehensive program to transition your dog to an entirely fresh diet.
+These are just a few foods that can be fed to healthy dogs (and cats) for a nutritional boost.
+I have included many, many more in my products to transition your pet to an entirely fresh diet.

 Olsen L (2010) Raw and Natural Nutrition for Dogs, Revised: The Definitive Guide to Homemade Meals.
 Dharma Café Books.
 Berkley, California.